DHRI-Curriculum/NLTK_DHRI/lessons.md

 This gets at a distinction between **type** and **token**.
 "Whale" and "whale" are different types (as of now) because they do not match identically.
 Every instance of "whale" in the corpus is another **token**—it is an instance of the type, "whale."
 Therefore, there are 906 tokens of "whale" in our corpus.

 Let's fix this by making all of the words lowercase.
-We will make a new list of words, and call it text1_tokens.
+We will make a new list of words, and call it "text1_tokens".
 We will fill this list with all the words in text1, but in their lowercase form.
 Python has a built-in function, `lower()` that takes all letters and makes them lowercase.
 In this same step, we are going to do a kind of tricky move, and only keep the words that are alphabetical and pass over anything that is punctuation or numbers.
 There is a built-in function, `isalpha()`, that will allow us to save only those words that are made of letters.
 If `isalpha()` is true, we'll make the word lowercase, and keep the word.
 If not, we'll pass over it and move to the next one.

 Type the following code into a new cell in your notebook.
 Pay special attention to the indentation, which must appear as below.
+(Note that in Jupyter Notebook, indentation usually comes automatically.
+If not, make sure to type the `space` key 4 times)

 ```python
 text1_tokens = []